gemc/home/_examples/optical/cherenkov.md

 | C4F10     | Perfluorobutane `C4F10`    | green |

- - a  `flux` detector composed of 4 boxes in order to leave a small hole in the center to let the beam pass through.
+ - a  `flux` detector composed of 4 boxes (%%detector_left%%, %%detector_right%%, %%detector_top%%, %%detector_bottom%%).
+   This leaves a small hole in the center to let the beam pass through.

 {% include figure.html
 src="assets/images/examples/cherenkov/geometry.png"
 caption="Cherenkov geometry.
-The `CF4` default radiator (red, style = 2 renders it as cloud) is the medium generating cherenkov radiation."
+The CF4 default radiator (red, style = 2 renders it as cloud) is the medium generating cherenkov radiation."
 %}